 The Curry School of Education and the Peace Corps MI have partnered to provide a unique opportunity to pursue both academic and real world accomplishments of the highest quality.

 There are several directions of study available in conjunction with the Peace Corps at Curry.
-The most accommodating in terms of a global perspective and course options are the two Master of Education degrees in (1) Curriculum, Teaching and Learning and (2) Social Foundations.
+The most accommodating in terms of a global perspective and course options are the two Master of Education degrees in (1) Curriculum and Instruction and (2) Educational Psychology--Social Foundations.
 The course requirements in those programs generally can be completed in one academic year (two semesters) prior to your departure for Peace Corps service.